appwrite/realtime-1-million/README.md

 ## Results

 Since we are an open source company and want to provide as much transparency as possible, we offer all results, configuration and scripts for download.
 We have also prepared a web page where all results are easily accessible.

-> Talk about the results and possible even higher benchmarks in the future and also share the result page we prepared => https://appwrite-reatime-preview-torstendittmann.vercel.app/